Meseș Tunnel: Feasibility studies

 The original feasibility study for the Transylvania Motorway involved excavations 42 meters deep and 120 meters wide near Zalău.
 Originally, the motorway section which presently includes the Meseș Tunnel, was scheduled to be built by the American company Bechtel as part of the Transylvania Motorway (A3) that would connect Brașov to the Hungarian border and further to Central and Western Europe via Târgu Mureș, Cluj-Napoca and Zalău (entirely 415 km), as the contract was awarded in 2004 to the company by the Romanian government, then led by Adrian Năstase, with the deadline in 8 years.

 The contract with the American company was terminated in 2013, with only around 50 km completed.
-Two years later, the National Company of Motorways and National Roads of Romania (CNADNR) signed in April 2015 a contract with Tecnic Consulting Engineering Romania for a new feasibility study for a tunnel in the same area, at the price of 1 million lei for a period of 12 months.
+Two years later, the National Company of Motorways and National Roads of Romania (CNADNR) signed in April 2015 a contract with Technic Consulting Engineering Romania for a new feasibility study for a tunnel in the same area, at the price of 1 million lei for a period of 12 months.
 The auction for the feasibility study was launched in 2014, with the aim to avoid the excavation works in the same area that were decided in 2004.

 In June 2017, the route of the tunnel was established.
 With a length of 2.89 km, it would exceed the length of the 884 m long Capra-Bâlea tunnel on the Transfăgărășan (DN7C), back then the longest tunnel by length in Romania, built in 1972 during the communist regime, thus becoming the new longest tunnel.

 In July 2020, after over 5 years since the contract for the feasibility study was signed, the Romanian Ministry of Transport announced that it began preparations for beginning the expropriations necessary for the construction of the Meseș tunnel, and that the auction for the subsections 3B3 and 3B4 of the A3 motorway would be launched by 30 July 2020.
 During this phase, the CNAIR/CNADNR applied multiple penalties on the company working on the feasibility study due to the massive delays, in total worth 278.000 lei.